bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   - title: "BIPs #1059 publishes the draft specification for v2 PSBTs as BIP370"
     url: /en/newsletters/2021/03/24/#bips-1059

-  - title: "LND #5291 improves the way LND ensures PSBTs use segwit inputs"
+  - title: "LND #5291 improves the way it ensures PSBTs use segwit inputs"
     url: /en/newsletters/2021/05/19/#lnd-5291

   - title: BlueWallet v6.1.0 adds support for using PSBTs with watch-only wallets